INNOVATION CULTURE IS A PREREQUISITE FOR SUCCESS

-Let’s look at some examples to get the context in place.
+Let’s look at some examples.

 PERSPECTIVE AND EXAMPLES OF DISRUPTION

-Another example from my own real life.
+Another example from personal experience.

-In one of my companies, NewsButler, we are working with a new and innovative digital platform for the presentation of news – a kind of “Spotify for news.”
+In one of my companies, NewsButler, we are working on a new and innovative digital platform for the presentation of news – a kind of Spotify for news.
 This is an innovation, and nothing more.
 But NewsButler has the potential to create disruption in the news industry, if we are good enough and lucky enough.

 DISRUPTION IN THE FINANCE SECTOR

-The famous podcast, Freakonomics Radio, has both an entertaining and insightful episode about this subject, titled The Stupidest Thing You Can Do With Your Money.
+The famous podcast, Freakonomics Radio, has both an entertaining and insightful episode on this subject, titled “The Stupidest Thing You Can Do With Your Money”.

 THE COMPOSITION OF INNOVATION TEAMS IS CRUCIAL FOR SUCCESS